pSpitzner/beets-flask/README.md

 ### GUI Config

 We added a `gui` section in the beets config to tweak the container and webfrontend.
-You need to add this section, and for now, all keys must be present.

 Config changes currently require a container restart.